django-oscar/django-oscar/docs/source/howto/how_to_handle_statics.rst

 Templates
 ---------

-Oscar's default templates use the mark-up conventions from Bootstrap project.
+Oscar's default templates use the mark-up conventions from the Bootstrap project.
 Classes for styling should be separate from classes used for Javascript.
 The latter must be prefixed with ``js-``, and using data attributes is often preferable.

 Frontend vs. Dashboard
 ----------------------